Bahurup: Release

-Bahurup is scheduled to be released theatrically on August 29, 2025.
-The film made history with Bengali cinema's first-ever live poster launch on July 8, 2025, showcasing Soham Chakraborty's versatile looks.
+Bahurup is scheduled to be released theatrically on 29 August 2025.
+The film made history with Bengali cinema's first-ever live poster launch on 8 July 2025, showcasing Soham Chakraborty's versatile looks.
 A song from the film has been released, featuring Soham and Idhika Paul.

 Reception

-Audience Response

 Prior to release, the unique concept of an actor portraying seven different looks has generated considerable anticipation in the Bengali film industry.
 The trailer launch event was emotionally charged, with Soham Chakraborty expressing gratitude for the challenging role.

+A mixed review in the Times of India called the film an "addition to the list of serial killer thrillers".
+Another review found the structure of the film unclear.